 The Americans with Disabilities Act’s guidelines for websites recently became law.
 Even if you have no idea what it is, however, the chances are good that you are already in compliance with some of it.
 But some compliance is not enough.

-Stay on the right side of the law by reading on and finding out exactly what ADA is and what you should be doing to comply with it.
+Stay on the right side of the law by reading on and finding out exactly what the ADA is and what you should be doing to comply with it.

 The Americans with Disabilities Act came into law in 1990.
 Its main concern is the prevention of discrimination for those with impairments or disabilities.